hannydevelop/TwilioVerify-2FA/README.md

 You can now test your application.
 The test is pretty much the same as when you host the application in a production environment.
 Navigate to the frontend address  http://localhost:8080/ or http://localhost:8081/, register a new user and input token sent to user before they can have access to their account.
 The token sent to the user's phone as SMS is the same regardless if the application was hosted locally or in production mode.

 If you would want to test this application by hosting it in a production environment (Heroku/Netlify), I wrote this article for you.
+You can contact me on [twitter](https://twitter.com/hannydevelop) or feel free to create an issue if you have suggestions or questions concerning this repository.